NCNT/TimingCmds_in_POSIX/README.md

 ## What is this?

 This is a command set to make your UNIX life more convenient!
-On the current POSIX commands, are you satisfied with them for timing management?
+On the current POSIX commands, are you satisfied for timing management?
 Unfortunately, we aren't.
 That is because POSIX doesn't release the commands for controling time accurately and/or precisely.
 For instance, image a scene you have to send text data at one second interval accurately.
 How can you do that?
 You can do only like that.

 ```sh:
 cat /PATH/TO/textdata_source |